viktorvishyn369/PhotoLynk/PRIVACY_POLICY.md

-# PhotoSync Privacy Policy
+# PhotoLynk Privacy Policy

 **Last Updated**: December 4, 2024

 ## Overview
-PhotoSync is a self-hosted photo backup application.
+PhotoLynk is a self-hosted photo backup application.
 We do not collect, store, or share any personal data on external servers.

 ## Data Collection
-PhotoSync collects and stores the following data **only on YOUR server**:
+PhotoLynk collects and stores the following data **only on YOUR server**:

 - **Photos and Videos**: Stored on the server you control
 - **Email Address**: Used for authentication, stored locally on your server